AIT-brainlab/aibrainlab.co/content/en/_index.md

 use_cases_title7: Medical AI
 use_cases_desc7: Assist radiologists in working with medical imaging data by providing AI-powered diagnosis, automatic annotation, and automatic reporting.

+service_title:  Connect to our API
+service_desc:  Our API service allows easy integration with our advanced models.
+Designed for efficiency, it's a pay-as-you-go system, so you only pay for what you need.
+Ideal for enhancing your applications or streamlining your operations.
+service_title_1: Thai Language Model Embedding API
+service_desc_1: This API allows you to utilize our Embedding API for developing your own Thai NLP applications including sentiment analysis, name entity recognition, knowledge retrieval and more.

+service_title_2: Thai Language Model Instruct API
+service_desc_2: This API allows you to utilize our Instruct API for developing chatbot assistant and instruction-based applications.

+service_title_3: Thai Language Model Image-to-Text and Text-to-Image API
+service_desc_3: This API allows you to utilize our Image-to-Text and Text-to-Image API for developing image-text applications such as image search using text, or visual question answering.

+service_title_4: Thai Language Model Speech-to-Text and Text-to-Speech API
+service_desc_4: This API allows you to utilize our Speech-to-Text and Text-to-Speech for developing speech-related applications such as automatic calling, bot teaching, or job interviews.

+service_btn1: Read our documentation and tutorials
+service_btn2: Check the pricing table

 pricing_title: Pricing
 pricing_slogan: Pay for what you need.